kevin0437/Job_search/README.md

 ---
 **Enjoy using JobSearch Dashboard!** If you run into issues or want to propose enhancements, please open an issue or submit a pull request.

+Part of the Code comes from this github repo: https://github.com/MochiDay